 Now on to the Facts!

 1.)
-The ibis is an omnivore (eats plants and animals).
-Its diet consists mostly of various animals, such as fish, frogs, shellfish, crabs, small reptiles, worms, bugs, and other small mammals.
-But they’ve also taken on a scavenger’s lifestyle eating trash.
+The ibis is an omnivore (eats plant and animal matter).
+Its diet consists mostly of various animals, such as fish, frogs, shellfish, crabs, small reptiles, worms, bugs, and small mammals.
+But they’ve also taken on a scavenger’s lifestyle, eating trash.

 2.)
 They do a great job of removing pest insects from agricultural fields.